znurfzh/xdai-nyu.github.io/_curriculum/week-01.md

 ## In-class Activity
 Speculate AI Futures: Working with partners, students will speculate on a futuristic learning environment, and how they would incorporate technology into this system to make it their ideal learning environment, and share with the class.

-## Readings
-No readings prior to the introductory class.
+*No readings prior to the introductory class.*

 <!-- 1.
 Create a [new repository based on Just the Class](https://github.com/kevinlin1/just-the-class/generate).